ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 ## Why Recursion?

-Recursion in and of itself is a wide field in computer science which may attract attention.
+Recursion in and of itself is a wide field in computer science that may attract attention.
 However, it is sometimes portrayed as a difficult topic and receives less attention that other techniques.

 Although some may avoid recursion altogether, there are clear and noticeable benefits of using recursive functions, such as:

-- **Declarative style**: recursive functions are written by thinking **what** the function does instead of **how** it does it.
-Iterative style usually leads the programmer to think about low level details like indexes and pointers whereas recursion brings the whole problem into mind.
+- **Declarative style**: Recursive functions are written by thinking **what** the function does instead of **how** it does it.
+The iterative style usually leads the programmer to think about low-level details like indexes and pointers whereas recursion brings the whole problem into mind.
 - **Simplicity and Readability**: Recursive functions can provide a more elegant and concise solution for solving complex problems by breaking them down into simpler subproblems.
 The recursive approach often closely resembles the problem's definition, making the code more intuitive and easier to understand.
 - **Divide and Conquer**: Recursive functions can leverage the divide and conquer technique, where a problem is divided into smaller subproblems that are solved independently.
 This approach simplifies the problem-solving process by reducing complex tasks into manageable pieces.
 - **Code Reusability**: Recursive functions are often reusable.
 Once implemented, they can be called multiple times with different inputs, allowing for efficient and modular code.
 Recursive functions can be applied to various instances of the same problem, enabling code reuse and promoting good software engineering practices.
 - **Handling Recursive Structures**: Recursive functions are especially useful when dealing with recursive data structures, such as trees or linked lists.
   The recursive nature of the data can be mirrored in the recursive functions, making it easier to traverse, manipulate, or process such structures.
 - **Mathematical and Algorithmic Modeling**: Many mathematical and algorithmic problems are naturally defined in terms of recursion.
 Recursive functions